BestUser14/NMT-Schedule-Maker/README.md

 		py -m pip install pytz ics datetime requests

-	then you can run the program by running this in the command line in the program folder python3 main.py
+	#then you can run the program by running this in the command line in the program folder
+		py main.py
 On linux (debian):
 	run this
 		sudo apt install python3